No Mercy (2005): Main event matches

 The next match saw WWE Cruiserweight Champion Nunzio defend his title against Juventud.
 After a back and forth match between the two, Juventud pinned Nunzio after a sit-out scoop slam piledriver to win the match and the Cruiserweight Championship.

 Next was the main event, which saw Batista defend the World Heavyweight Championship against Eddie Guerrero.
 Towards the end of the match, Guerrero executed three vertical suplexes, and attempted to perform a Frog Splash.
 Batista, however, rolled out of the way and performed a Spinebuster.
 Batista pinned Guerrero afterwards to win the match and retain the World Heavyweight Championship.
-After the match, Batista and the crowd at the arena sang "Happy Birthday" to Guerrero.
+After the match, Batista and the crowd at the arena sang "Happy Birthday" to Guerrero due to the event taking place on Guerrero's 38th birthday.

 Reception

 The event received 219,000 pay-per-view buys, which was greater than the 193,000 buys the previous year's event received.
 The promotion's revenue was $18.8 million, which was greater than the previous year's revenue of $18.5 million.
 Canadian Online Explorer's professional wrestling section claimed the event was "unmerciful" and that it left fans "begging for mercy".
 They rated the overall event, as well as the main event, a five out of ten.
 None of the matches received a rating higher than a five out of 10.
 The match between Bobby Lashley and Simon Dean was rated a three out of 10, the lowest overall.